 Around this time Athens often fought with the Persia.
 The 30 city-states formed the Hellenic League with an army and navy under Spartan command.
 Persia overtook Athens, but smaller Greek warships helped defeat the Persian army.

 Alexander the Great conquered Syria, Palestine, Egypt, Afghanistan and northern India.
-En route to conquer the world, Alexander the Great died suddenly and his empire became independent kingdosm.
+En route to conquering the world, Alexander the Great died suddenly and his empire became an independent kingdom.
 Macedonia lost control of Greece.

 While Alexander the Great rode East, foreign Romans started to invade from the West.
 This invasion wasn’t all bad as many Greek cities had the freedom to self govern at some extent and established a status of education.